latest nhpb_banner 1__compressed2

 Financial assistance programs in Indiana.

-Learn where to get financial help, free items or government assistance from grant money in Indiana.
-Find funds to pay rent or household expenses, including utility or electric bills.
-Or find free child care or gas vouchers, food and even free medical care or legal services for low-income families.
-Financial assistance is available near you in all cities and counties in Indiana listed below including Indianapolis and Fort Wayne.
+Find where to get financial help, free items or government assistance from grant money in Indiana.
+Get money to pay an electric bill or household expenses, including rent or food costs from the government or a non-profit.
+Or find free stuff for low-income families, legal services for low-income families.
+Financial assistance is available near you in all cities and counties in Indiana.

 Find financial help for housing or bills, free food or stuff in IN and other resources